PeterSels/milp-logic/README.txt

 On *nix systems, you can add the following lines to your  ~/.bash file or  ~/.profile file.

+As an example, the relevant section in my ~/.profile file is:

 export CPLEX_HOME=/opt/ibm/ILOG/CPLEX_Studio_Academic124/cplex
 export CONCERT_HOME=/opt/ibm/ILOG/CPLEX_Studio_Academic124/concert